 “The tricky part about pregnancy is that no matter how many books you read or friends-turned-mothers you talk to, the experience is subjective.
 I was prepared for the worst, but I didn’t experience too much nausea or discomfort.

+I had strange early signs of pregnancy.
 I did crave strange foods in weird pairings but I’ve always been a foodie, so I think that might have been psychological.
 We will never know.

 It may sound like the strangest thing but I think my relationship with my mother really flourished when I was pregnant.
 We were talking more and more openly about everything.
 Perhaps, it is the milestone that took me to adulthood in her eyes.
 But we even talked about my husband and his emotions.